chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > Tell me a bit about yourself and your professional journey so far.

+Thank you for taking the time to meet with me today.
 I'm Xin Chen, a Full-Stack Developer from China, currently based in Munich with an Opportunity Card work permit.

 With over 8 years of experience in web development, I specialize in frontend technologies like React, Vue.js, and TypeScript.
 I also have hands-on experience with Spring Boot on the backend, so I can collaborate smoothly with backend teams.